shelleyolivia/learn-tutorials/mirror/04-show-post.md

     : TransactionStatusE.NOT_CONFIRMED;
 ```

-{% sidenote title="Box 4.1: What does it mean for Arweave transactions to confirm?" %}
-As with any distributed system, there is a trade off between decentralized and consensus.
-In order for the data to be stored, the Arweave protocol has to achieve consensus.
-You can read more about Arweave's consensus mechanism [here](https://arweave.medium.com/what-is-arweave-explain-like-im-five-425362144eb5) but suffice it to say that the lag most databases experience when writing data is no stranger in Web 3.
-However, that lag is amplified by the fact that data is not only being written, but agreed upon across the protocol.
-This takes anywhere from 5-10 minutes at the time of writing.

-Once we've confirmed that our data has been written to Arweave, we can get the transaction by using its identifier from the query params, `transactionHash`:
+Once we've confirmed that our data has been written to Arweave, we can get the transaction by using its identifier from the query param `transactionHash`.

 ```javascript
 const tx = await arweave.transactions.get(transactionHash as string);